defenseunicorns/uds-releaser/CONTRIBUTING.md

 ## Code Quality and Standards

-Fundamentally, software engineering is a communication problem; we write code for each other, not a computer.
+Fundamentally, Software Engineering is a communication problem; we write code for each other, not a computer.
 When working on this project (or any project!) keep your fellow humans in mind and write clearly and concisely.
 Below are some general guidelines for code quality and standards that make UDS Releaser :sparkles:

 - **Write tests that give confidence**: Unless there is a technical blocker, every new feature and bug fix should be tested in the project's automated test suite.
 Although many of our tests are E2E, unit and integration-style tests are also welcomed.
 Note that unit tests can live in a `*_test.go` file alongside the source code, and E2E tests live in `src/test/e2e`